ChinmayBhansali/PokeMasters/README.md

 - as a player in a battle, I want to be able to attack with my active Pokémon
 - as a player in a battle, I want to be able to switch my active Pokémon with one of my benched Pokémon
 - as a player in a battle, I want to be able to escape from the battle
-- as a player in a battle, I want to be able to use my bag (in this demo, only Pokéballs)
+- as a player in a battle, I want to be able to use my bag (in this version, only Pokéballs)
 - as a player, I want to be able to level up my Pokémon
 - as a player, I want to be able to heal my Pokémon at PokéCenter
 - as a player, I want to be able to save my game progress to continue again